This article is part of a larger series on POS Systems.

 - Confirm delivery: Require a barcode scan, photo, or digital signature to confirm completed deliveries.

 OnTime 360 includes several insightful functions to speed your delivery process.
-When you start typing a new order into your OnTime 360 dashboard, the system will automatically check the information against your existing customer information to generate suggestions to complete the form.
+When you start typing a new order into your OnTime 360 dashboard, the system will check the information automatically against your existing customer information to generate suggestions to complete the form.
 Once an order is in the delivery queue, OnTime 360’s color codes will highlight new, assigned, en route, late, failed, canceled, and completed orders.
 The dispatch screen shows you each driver’s assignments so you can assign new orders to nearby drivers and avoid overscheduling one team member.

 - Choose your routing service: Choose the map that works best for you in your location; OnTime 360 sources maps from 68 different providers.

 - Remote dispatch: Allow drivers to clock in from their smartphones and start delivering immediately.

 - Self-assigned deliveries: Allow drivers to assign orders to themselves from the driver app.

 - View driver history: The app registers and logs driver locations hourly so that you can review drivers’ whereabouts during a specific timeframe.

 OnTime 360 supports multiple map routing services, including popular options like Google Maps, Waze, Bing, and Apple Maps.
 The driver-facing mobile app contains a wealth of tools beyond simple navigation.
 Drivers make themselves “Available” in the app to receive assigned orders with detailed customer information and delivery instructions.
 Busy operations can also allow drivers to self-assign deliveries from the unassigned delivery queue.
 If you dispatch drivers from their home locations remotely, you can also use the driver app as a time clock.